google/software-product-sprint/walkthroughs/week-2-server/step-4-client-to-server-walkthrough.md

 URL specified in the form's `action` attribute.
 The server looks for a servlet that maps to that URL, and then runs its `doPost()` function.

-Run your dev server again.
+Deploy.
 Now when you submit your form, your servlet's `doPost()` function should run.

 ## Viewing Logs